FLUX™ Battery Recombination Caps Features:

 All lead-acid batteries produce hydrogen gas during recharging.
-This gas is extremely flammable and will likely explode if ignited.
-If the flame enters the battery itself, the hydrogen can ignite and cause an explosion, propelling battery pieces and acid in every direction.
-The FLUX™ recombination cap neutralizes the hydrogen and renders it harmless by combining it with oxygen and converting it into water.
+This gas is very flammable and will likely explode when lit.
+If the flame enters the battery, the gas can ignite and explode, propelling battery pieces and acid in every direction.
+The FLUX™ recombination cap neutralizes the hydrogen by combining it with oxygen and converting it to water.
 In addition, every FLUX™ battery cap contains a flame arrestor for added safety.

 There are basically two ways in which a battery loses water.
-The first way is through evaporation exacerbated by warm ambient temperatures and internal heat generated by the battery itself.
-Although the electrolyte is usually a mixture of both sulfuric acid and water, only water is lost because the acid does not evaporate except for a few molecules detectable as an odor.
-Therefore, only distilled water should be added when refilling a battery.
+The first way is through evaporation caused by warm air and internal heat caused by the battery itself.
+Although the electrolyte is a mixture of both sulfuric acid and water, only water is lost.
+This is because the acid does not evaporate except for a few molecules that cause an odor.
+Therefore, only distilled water should be added to a battery.

-The second way that a battery loses water is caused by electrolysis which occurs when a battery is being recharged.
-Electrolysis is the breakdown or splitting of water into hydrogen and oxygen gas caused by the passage of an electric current.
-Normally this gasified water is allowed to escape from the battery and must eventually be replaced.
-If this is not done, the internal plates will dry out, and in time the battery will be ruined.
+The second way that a battery will lose water is caused by electrolysis which takes place when a battery is charged.
+Electrolysis is the splitting of water into hydrogen and oxygen gas caused by the passage of an electric current.
+Normally this gas is allowed to escape from the battery and in time it must be replaced.
+If this is not done, the internal plates will dry out and the battery will be ruined.

-The FLUX™ recombination cap recaptures both the evaporated water vapor and also the water that was split into hydrogen and oxygen gas.
-It performs this in a two-stage operation.
+The FLUX™ recombination cap reclaims the battery’s water vapor and the water that was split into gas.
+It does this in a two-stage process.

-The first stage employs our Water Miser technology which acts as a prefilter to condense the water vapor into droplets, thus returning much of the water that would otherwise be lost back into the battery.
+The first stage employs our Water Miser technology which acts as a trap to condense the water vapor into drops.
+This returns much of the water that would otherwise be lost back into the battery.

-The second stage uses a catalyst to recombine the gas back into water.
-Therefore, virtually all of the water that is normally lost is now recaptured and returned into the electrolyte reserve.
+Next, the second stage uses a catalyst to recombine the gas back into water.
+Therefore, virtually all of the water that is normally lost is now captured and returned to the electrolyte tank.